The Cosmological Heavy Ion Collider: Fast Thermalization after Cosmic Inflation

 \section{Discussion}

 In this work we have applied and generalized results from the thermalization of non-Abelian gauge theories, originally developed to understand the formation of quark gluon plasma at heavy ion colliders, to the epoch of reheating after cosmic inflation.
 We derived a relation between the number of e-folds of the thermalization process, the shear-viscosity-to-entropy ratio $\eta/s$, and the scalar-to-tensor ratio $r$.
-We find that thermalization generically completes within much less than a single e-fold of expansion, and the observable effects, namely shifts in $n_s$ and $r$ and a stochastic background of gravitational waves, are well below observational sensitivities.
+We find that thermalization generically completes within less than a single e-fold of expansion, without significantly modifying the inflationary predictions for $n_s$ and $r$.
+This indicates that the predictions of inflationary models are robust to the physics of thermalization.

 It is imperative to study further possibilities for observing the microphysics of the formation of the primordial quark gluon plasma.
 For example, it is known that thermalization of the quark gluon plasma can be delayed by a long-lived phase nearby a non-thermal fixed point \cite{Berges:2008wm}; it would be interesting to consider the cosmological realization of this, and the impact on $n_s$ and $r$.
 It is also possible that there could be a phase transition during the thermalization process itself, which would further source gravitational waves.
 We leave these interesting possibilities for future work.